KennyOgun/kenny/README.md

 # About Me

-I'm a passionate Data Scientist and Machine Learning Engineer dedicated to solving real-world problems through data-driven solutions.
+I'm a passionate Data Science & Analytics Professional dedicated to solving real-world problems through data-driven solutions.
 I specialize in building intelligent systems that combine Machine Learning, Deep Learning, and Data Engineering to uncover insights, predict outcomes, and drive strategic decision-making.
 With strong experience in crime pattern prediction, predictive modeling, and data visualization, I focus on building scalable, interpretable, and user-friendly solutions.
 I believe in the power of automation, reproducibility, and innovation to transform data into meaningful impact.

 # 🛠️ Technical Skills